-- Com: How can a search engine marketing tool be complete without a competition check?
-This shows the competition of advertisers for that keyword.
-A lower number means less competition and a higher number means greater competition for that term.
+- Com: This shows the competition of advertisers for that keyword.
+A lower number means little competition and a higher number means greater competition for that term.
+(How can a search engine marketing tool be complete without a competition check?)

 - Trend: This is one column which I find very interesting.
 In order to find profitable keywords, we need to make sure the traffic trend for that keyword is not dying.
-This column pulls the uptrend for that keyword for the last 12 months.
+This column pulls up the search trend for that keyword over the last 12 months.

-SEMRUSH works best with the PRO account (complete report) but for a beginner who is new to search engine marketing research, you can always start with free trial and once you are accustomed to its various features, you can upgrade to a pro account in order to get a complete, detailed analysis of your competitor’s website.
+SEMrush works best with the PRO account (as you will get a complete report), but for a beginner who is new to search engine marketing (SEM) research, you can always start with the free trial.
+Once you are accustomed to its various features, you can upgrade to the PRO account to get a complete, detailed analysis of any website (like yours and your competitor’s).

-I hope this SEMRUSH review has helped you to understand the power of a search engine marketing tool, and that it will help your business to grow.
-Again, all these SEO tools are useful for research and analysis, but at the end of the day it’s your hard, smart and quality work which puts you at the top.
+I hope this SEMrush review has helped you to understand the benefit of this awesome search engine marketing tool.
+Always remember, SEMrush (or any other SEM tool) is useful for research and analysis, but at the end of the day, it’s your hard, smart, and quality work which ultimately puts you at the top.

 Have you used SEMrush before?
 How’s your experience been using it to supercharge your website’s SEO?
 Let us know in the comments!